afkratz/ChavezCRISPRa/README.md

 2) screen scripts, ordered from screen_1 to screen_9.
 These download the NGS reads from SRA, extract barcodes from them, and score screen members.

 The second section, contained in `scripts/generate_figures`, converts the outputs from the first step into the source data tables for figures 2-5, formatted as submitted.
-There is one script in generate_figures which generates each Source Data Figure excel sheet.
+There is one script in generate_figures for each Source Data Figure excel sheet.

 ### Requirements